aouriri/UTRGV_metadata/documents.md

-This page provides additional resources or guidelines related to particular collections.
+This page provides additional resources or guidelines related to the input or clean-up of metadata for digital collections.

 **Internal Documents**